zhangzhongnan928/mcp-warpcast-server/README.md

   }
 }
 ```

+Specifying a `url` tells Claude Desktop to communicate with the server over HTTP using Server-Sent Events instead of standard input and output.

 4. Save the file and restart Claude Desktop.
 You should now see a hammer icon in the chat input that lets you use the Warpcast tools.